Chr1sC0de/CreatingIdealizedArteriesForCFD/README.md

-# Making Idealized Arteries for Computational Fluid Dynamics Studies
+# Generating Idealized Arteries with SolidWorks, PointWise and Python for CFD in OpenFOAM

 Examples outlining how to generate ideal arteries for Computational Fluid Dynamics Studies using [SolidWorks](https://www.solidworks.com/) and